embedded-slam/siraj/README.md

 `foreground_color_dict and background_color_dict`
 Dictionaries that hold pairs for key/values.
 Where the key is a match to perform against each row at cell of intersection with the respective column, and the value is the color to use for Foreground/background.

+## Functions

+`H`
+Hide all the rows with fields that matches the selected cells(s).
+`O`
+Hides everything except rows with fields that matches the selected cell(s).
+`Del`
+Clear all current filter.

+The three options are also accessible via context menu.
+To unhide a previously hidden row, you can select the unhide option from the context menu for a list of hidden value of the current column, then select the value to unhide.

+NOTE: Filtering works on a single column for now.
+[Issue #3](https://github.com/embedded-slam/siraj/issues/3 "Issue #3") is there to fix that and extend the filtering to be multi-columns.

+Selecting any two cells will show the elapsed time between the two logs.
+This is only applicable if the log fields contains a time field and it is specified in the configuration via `time_stamp_column_number_zero_based`.